Saccharine-Coal/Isometric-Farm-Demo/README.md

 Python and it's Pygame module are used for creating the game.

 # Instructions
+- The camera is moved using the arrow keys.
+- Press return to plant a flower and watch it grow!
-The camera is moved using the arrow keys.
-Grid size can be changed in the settings file, default is 5.
+- Grid size can be changed in the settings file, default is 20.

 # Changelog
-- Set camera limits.
-- Increased tile size from 32x32 to 128x128.
-- Artwork has been updated to fit this new resolution.
-- The grid is redrawn with every update.
-The grid was only drawn once when the game started before.
+- Changed how the map is drawn for every loop.
+- Created a thread to 'grow crops' every second.
+This thread will be used to update other game states as well.
+- Created a grid class to hold tile objects.

 # Artwork
 All artwork is created by me unless otherwise stated.